-Is there a difference between TikTok in the U.S. and China?
+Is TikTok different in China compared to the U.S.?
 A social media analyst compares it to opium and spinach

-Although they’re owned by the same company, China’s version of TikTok offers a child-friendly version, with educational videos and a time limit, that isn’t offered in the U.S.
+Although they’re owned by the same company, TikTok in China offers a child-friendly version, with educational videos and a time limit, that isn’t offered in the U.S.

 In an interview with CBS’ “60 Minutes,” a tech expert stated that the U.S. version of TikTok — a Chinese-owned social media platform — is different than the Chinese version of the app, comparing the two experiences to opium and spinach.

 Although they’re both owned by ByteDance, Douyin — China’s version of TikTok — offers a different version of the social media app that is unavailable to the rest of the world, especially for children.